Transfer Credit Evaluation

-- Courses will be transferred as credit only; however, a transfer credit GPA will be maintained and used in the case of honor graduates, where all courses attempted will be used in calculating the cumulative grade point average for the determination of honors.
+- Courses will be transferred as credit only; however, a transfer credit GPA will be maintained.

 - "D" grades earned at other institutions are transferable, but departments may refuse to count them toward degrees.

-- Transfer credit evaluations can be viewed on the unofficial academic transcript by logging into Student Services via the internet at www.lsco.edu This information will be available no later than the end of the first academic term in which they are enrolled.
+- Transfer credit evaluations can be viewed on the unofficial academic transcript by logging into Gator Self Service via www.lsco.edu/MyGator.
+This information will be available no later than the end of the first academic term in which they are enrolled.

 Nontraditional Credit Evaluation

-Nontraditional academic credit may be granted for education obtained through a variety of nontraditional methods, including continuing education, non-accredited private and technical college course work, military training and credit by examination.
-Students planning to transfer to four-year institutions are advised to confer with the institutions to which they plan to transfer regarding acceptance of nontraditional credit.
+Nontraditional academic credit may be granted for education obtained through a variety of nontraditional methods, including continuing education, non-accredited private and technical college course work, military training, licensures or certifications, and credit by examination.
+Students planning to transfer from LSCO to other institutions are advised to confer with the institutions to which they plan to transfer regarding the acceptance of nontraditional credit awarded by LSCO.

-The evaluation of nontraditional education is based upon the guidelines of the Southern Association of Colleges and Schools.
-Credit may also be awarded based on recommendations contained in the National Guide to Educational Credit for Training Programs, published by the American Council on Education.
-A copy of this guide is located in the Admissions and Records Office.
+LSCO’s policy on evaluating nontraditional education is based upon the guidelines of the Southern Association of Colleges and Schools.
+Credit may be awarded based on recommendations contained in the National Guide to Educational Credit for Training Programs, published by the American Council on Education found online.

-Nontraditional credit will be evaluated and approved by the division chair /directors of the subject area for which the credit is being requested, using the following guidelines:
+Nontraditional credit will be evaluated and approved by the program director/dean of the subject area for which the credit is being requested, using the following guidelines:

 - Texas Success Initiative requirements, including course pre/co-requisites, must be met prior to the award of nontraditional credit.

-- Nontraditional credit may be awarded to an LSCO matriculated student after the census date of the first semester of enrollment.
+- Nontraditional credit may be awarded to an LSCO matriculated student after 3 semester credit hours have been completed at LSCO.